 By the time most homeowners notice the damage, repairs can cost tens of thousands of dollars.

-Understanding how water affects a home’s load-bearing system can save you from becoming another costly statistic.
+Understanding how does water affect foundation systems and overall load-bearing stability can save you from becoming another costly statistic.

 The Hidden Danger: How Water Damages Structural Support